Ladybugs Vs. Japanese Beetles: What You Need To Know

-If you wonder how they differ beyond just their looks, this post will help!
+But if you wonder how they differ beyond just their looks, this post will help!

 Ladybugs are small, carnivorous beetles native to the United States and helpful to humans.
 Japanese Beetles are large, herbivorous beetles accidentally introduced into the United States and significant pests.
 There are many species of “ladybugs” but only one species known as “Japanese Beetle”.

-Both are insects within Order Coleoptera but classified in different Families; ladybugs to Family Coccinellidae and Japanese Beetles to Family Scarabaeidae.
+Both are insects within order Coleoptera but classified in different families; ladybugs to family Coccinellidae and Japanese Beetles to family Scarabaeidae.

 Read on to learn more about some of the significant differences between these two insects and why they matter to us.